-Clicking a specific amount in the Processing fee column provides a breakdown of CCBill fees, Holdbacks taken, the cost of sending a payment (if payment is sent), and Holdback returns.
+Clicking a specific amount in the Processing fee column provides a breakdown of CCBill fees, Holdbacks taken, the cost of sending a payment (if a payment is sent), and Holdback returns.

 The Partner processing breakdown shows the total amount paid to affiliates and partners as well as income from partners.

-The reconcile amount is not a part of the funds generated during a billing period.
+The reconcile amount is not part of the funds generated during a billing period.
 A positive or negative reconcile is an accounting process that adds or subtracts funds from your account.